bstirlingg/bstirlingg/README.md

 - 🧑‍🎓 Degree Apprentice
 -  Please take a look at my starred and pinned projects.

+-  Take a look at my website https://bensterminal.netlify.app/

 <!---
 bstirlingg/bstirlingg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.